Skip to main content

 Featured

-Once Again Review: A Slice of Life Drama Beautifully Weaved Together
+Once Again Movie Review: A Slice Of Life Drama Beautifully Weaved Together

 After watching a dark movie like Sector 36 on Netflix, Once Again feels like a breath of fresh air.
 Kanwal Sethi directed this movie, and you fall in love with the bustling streets of Mumbai.
 The movie makes you yearn for that one person who calls you for 10 minutes, but it feels like a lifetime.